pi-pay/payments-scan-sample/README.md

 This is a project showing how to directly open Pi Pay app via Pi Pay app links.

+> Download the APK artifacts in the [Github Actions](https://github.com/pi-pay/payments-scan-sample/actions)

 ## License
 ```